Global justice: Demands

-None of the five main positions described above imply complete satisfaction with the current world order.
+None of the five main positions described above implies complete satisfaction with the current world order.
 Realists complain that states that pursue utopian moral visions through intervention and humanitarian aid, instead of minding their own strategic interests, do their subjects harm and destabilise the international system.
 Particularists object to the destruction of traditional cultures by cultural colonialism, whether under the guise of economic liberalism or defence of human rights.

-Nationalists deplore the fact that so many people are stateless or live under inefficient and tyrannical regimes.
-Advocates of the society of states are concerned about rogue states and about the imperial ambitions of the powerful.
-Cosmopolitans believe that the contemporary world badly fails to live up to their standards, and that doing so would require considerable changes in the actions of wealthy individuals and states.
+Nationalists deplore the fact that so many people are stateless or live under inefficient or tyrannical regimes.
+Advocates of the society of states are concerned about rogue states and the imperial ambitions of the powerful.
+Cosmopolitans believe that the contemporary world fails to live up to their moral standards, and that doing so would require considerable changes in the actions of wealthy individuals and states.